Pirates Look to Take the 1903 NL Pennant

 The win streak actually stopped at 14 on September 7th when the Pirates lost to the Cubs in the first game of a doubleheader.
 Former Pirates pitcher Jock Menefee did something even more impressive than the previously mentioned accomplishments of Mathewson and Leever and that was pitching both games of the doubleheader that day for the Cubs.
 The 35 year old pitcher probably didn’t know it at the time but his win in game one was his last major league win and his start in game two was the last one of his career.

-Despite losing the next two games of the series to the Cubs there was little time left in the year and the Pirates saved their big arms for the more important games after the season.
-They used 9 different starters for the final 17 games of the year and still they were able to win the NL by 6.5 games over the Giants and 8 games over the Cubs.
+Despite losing the next two games of the series to the Cubs, there was little time left in the year and manager Fred Clarke saved his big arms for the more important games after the season.
+They used nine different starters for the final 17 games of the year and still they were able to win the NL by 6.5 games over the Giants and 8 games over the Cubs.
 In the American League awaited an opponent that clinched their division two weeks prior and finished slightly ahead of the Pirates in winning percentage.
 The Boston Americans were 91-47, the Pirates were 91-49 on the year and they were about the meet in the first postseason between the National League, which had been around since 1876 and the American League, which was just in it’s third year and was still considered to be the inferior league by many.
 The tables were now set for an October matchup between the two powerhouses.
 Next week, we will look at the player by player comparisons for these two teams as they got ready for what is now known as the first modern day World Series.